juliendoutre/beagle/doc/report.md

 #### [`vectorial_search_engine.py`](../beagle/vectorial_search_engine.py)

-Logic to perform boolean research.
+Logic to perform binary research.

 `VectorialSearchEngine` implements the `SearchEngine` interface.
 It contains internal methods to compute tf-idf values for the query and documents in the collection, returning the matching results.
 Its constructor must receive an `InvertedIndex` and `Stats` about the collection.